-It's easy to access the event by foot, bike, transit or car.
-Take advantage of all-night TTC service on part of the subway system and the car free zones.
+It's easy to access the event on foot, by bike, transit or car.
+Take advantage of all-night TTC service on part of the subway system and pedestrian-friendly exhibition areas.

-New this year, partial road closures of Queen Street West, Bay Street, John Street and McCaul Street will provide safe and easy access to many projects for pedestrians.
+New this year, partial road closures of Queen Street West, Bay Street and Borough Drive will provide safe and easy access to many projects for pedestrians.
 This is to ensure the safety of large audiences and improve free-flowing access to the art.

 Cycling is a great way to see as many projects across the city as possible.
-Don't forget a safety light, bell and helmet.
+Don't forget, safety first.
+Be equiped with a light, bell and helmet.
 If you don't have your own bike, check out Bike Share, Toronto's public bike system.

-- Line 1, The Yonge-University-Spadina Subway will run all night from Downsview to Finch
+- Line 1 Yonge-University service will operate all night from Vaughan Metropolitan Centre Station to Finch Station.

-- Line 2, The Bloor-Danforth Subway will run all night from Kipling to Kennedy
+- Line 2 Bloor-Danforth service will operate all night from Kipling Station to Kennedy Station.

 Some surface routes will be diverted around event street closures.